-Because misophonia is relatively unknown and can remain unidentified even in those who experience it, there are not yet reliable statistics regarding how prevalent it is worldwide or even in the United States alone.
-Some studies have shown misophonia is more likely to affect white women under the age of 30, but this finding may be slightly skewed due to the mode of study (for example, this demographic is also more likely to use and respond to surveys publicized on social media).
-The more research presented on the topic, the more evidence overwhelmingly supports recognizing misophonia as its own psychiatric condition.
+Because misophonia is relatively unknown and can remain unidentified even in those who experience it, there are no reliable statistics regarding how prevalent it is worldwide or in the United States.
+Some studies have shown misophonia is more likely to affect white women under age 30, but these may be slightly skewed due to the mode of study (for example, this demographic is also more likely to use and respond to surveys on social media).
+The more research on the topic, the more evidence supports recognizing misophonia as a psychiatric condition.

-For individuals with misophonia, some sounds trigger the flight-or-flight response in the brain.
-This means seemingly harmless or simply annoying noises can affect someone with misophonia to a point where they experience terror and rage, rather than mild exasperation or aversion.
-The individual usually feels an urgent need to leave the area or put an end to the offending noise.
-Some people with the condition find it difficult to keep a job because of trigger-related panic attacks and find family time unbearable due to the accompanying noises.
+For people with misophonia, some sounds trigger the fight/flight/freeze response in the brain.
+This means seemingly harmless or simply annoying noises can affect someone with misophonia to the point of terror and rage, rather than mild exasperation or aversion.
+The person may feel an urgent need to leave the area or put an end to the offending noise.
+Some people with the condition have difficulty keeping a job because of trigger-related panic attacks, or find family time unbearable because of its accompanying noises.

 Misophonia is commonly miscategorized with anger issues, irritability, autism, obsessions and compulsions (OCD), and other mental health concerns, but it is an independent condition that may or may not co-occur with any of the above issues and more.
 Brain scans reveal similar reactions to audial triggers in those with misophonia as in those with Tourette syndrome, autism, tinnitus, and OCD.
-But whereas the latter conditions are more likely to involve sound sensitivity related to volume or a cacophony of noise, misophonia is a reaction to the sounds themselves.
+In fact, an estimated 60% of people with tinnitus also live with misophonia.
+But whereas OCD, Tourette syndrome, and autism are more likely to involve sound sensitivity related to volume or a cacophony of noise, misophonia is a reaction to the sounds themselves.
 The overlap in brain imaging may help researchers identify neuropathological similarities that ultimately point to a longer-term cure or relief for people with misophonia.

-Sounds that tend to be triggering for individuals with misophonia vary greatly.
-Though many sounds might be unpleasant, each person can likely name a few specific noises that set them off more than others.
-Some reactions are so strong a person with misophonia may even be triggered by a picture or mention of the sound.
+Sounds that tend to be triggering for people with misophonia vary greatly.
+Though many sounds might be unpleasant, a person with misophonia can likely name a few specific noises that set them off more than others.
+Some reactions are so strong that the person may even be triggered by a picture or mention of the sound.
 Some triggers might include: